 HIV/AIDS Prevention EducationProvides information concerning mandated HIV/AIDS education.

-Abstinence shall be taught within the context of HIV/AIDS prevention education EC 51934 (3), however, abstinence-only education is not permitted in California public schools.
+Abstinence shall be taught within the context of HIV prevention education EC 51934 (3), however, abstinence-only education is not permitted in California public schools.

-EC 51935 requires school districts to cooperatively plan and conduct in-service training for all teachers and school employees who provide AIDS prevention instruction.
-This in-service training shall be conducted periodically to enable staff to remain current with new developments in the scientific understanding of AIDS as well as with new prevention education techniques.
+EC 51935 requires school districts to cooperatively plan and conduct in-service training for all teachers and school employees who provide HIV prevention instruction.
+This in-service training shall be conducted periodically to enable staff to remain current with new developments in the scientific understanding of HIV as well as with new prevention education techniques.